REQUIREMENTS FOR OBTAINING A MARRIAGE LICENCE IN BARBADOS

 Persons under the age of sixteen (16) years cannot be legally married in Barbados.
 Regarding consent required for marriage of a minor between sixteen (16) and eighteen (18) years, the following stipulations should be noted:-

-If none of the foregoing options are possible, a Judge in Barbados may in his discretion on an application being made to him, may exercise his discretion to dispense with the consent required for the marriage of the minor.
+If none of the foregoing options is possible, a Judge in Barbados may in his discretion on an application being made to him make an order to dispense with the consent required for the marriage of the minor.

 Persons eighteen (18) years of age and older do not require parental consent.

 The $10.00 and $25.00 stamps can be obtained from the Ministry at the time of application.

 Arrangements should be made with a Marriage Officer (a Minister of Religion or a Magistrate who is authorized to perform wedding ceremonies in Barbados) before applying for a Marriage Licence.
 As was previously mentioned under 'Requirements' the couple must submit correspondence from the Marriage Officer who has consented to perform the wedding ceremony.
 One of the ways persons from abroad can obtain the services of a Marriage Officer resident on this island (a Minister of Religion) is to call the number of any of the churches operating in Barbados or the Supreme Court ( for a Magistrate).
 Please see contact information related to acquiring the services of a Magistrate, below.

 This Ministry is not authorized to arrange or execute weddings.
 However, many hotels in Barbados have their own Wedding Planners/Coordinators.
 It is therefore advisable to contact the hotel (if staying at one) to obtain the services of its Wedding Planner.
 If staying elsewhere, please contact the Barbados Tourism Marketing Inc. (BTMI) at (246) 535-3700, for the relevant assistance.